Gay/LGBT History Month – October 14th, 1977: Anita Bryant Was Hit In The Face With A Pie And Its Still Delicious! [Video]

 The fallout from the gay community and it’s supporters ruined Bryant.
 Her contract with the Florida Citrus Commission was allowed to lapse in 1979 because of the controversy, her marriage to her first husband Bob Green failed at that time, and in 1980 she divorced him, citing emotional abusiveness and latent suicidal thoughts.
 Even the fundamentalist audiences and venues shunned her after her divorce as she was no longer invited to appear at their events and she lost another major source of income.
 With her four children, Bryant moved from Miami to Selma, Alabama, and later to Atlanta, Georgia where she still lives today.

 In June of 2010 smelling the money that the anti-gay groups of today make and pay Bryant returned to her roots and appeared at an anti-gay, anti atheist, and anti Muslim event sponsored by “Reclaiming America For Christ”

-Lifetime gay activist Thom Higgins passed away on November 10, 1994, in St. Paul, Minnesota.
+The man who threw the infamous pie, lifetime gay activist Thom Higgins passed away on November 10, 1994, in St. Paul, Minnesota.